mdavid626/jcnd-shopping-site-task/README.md

 ## Implementation details
 The application was created using `create-react-app` with the `typescript` template.

-Linting rules are enforced using eslint and prettier.
+Linting rules are enforced using `eslint` and `prettier`.

-Client side routing is done with the help of react-router.
+Client side routing is done with the help of `react-router`.
 Data loading is managed by `@apollo/client`.

 The app has a near 100% coverage of unit and integration test.